-Where strategies have been exhausted pupils can be removed from the lesson with the support of the Pastoral Team.
+Where strategies have been exhausted or incidents are of a more serious nature, pupils can be removed from the lesson with the support of the Pastoral Team or SLT.
 This should be logged onto Sleuth and details of the behaviour/incident are required.
+This should be followed up with a Restorative Meeting.
 If the incident is serious enough, then a member of the Senior Leadership Team should be informed.
 They may support any strategies thereafter.